-The Best Folding Phones in 2022
+Best folding phones 2023: Top foldables that are available right now

 - Crease and screen reflection issues

-The Samsung Galaxy Z Flip 3 features a more refined design compared to its predecessors - the Galaxy Flip and Galaxy Flip 5G - with more streamlined cameras on the outside and a larger external display.
+The Samsung Galaxy Z Flip 4 features a more refined design compared to its predecessors - the Galaxy Z Flip 3 and Galaxy Z Flip 5G - with a more durable hinge and frame design, making it feel more sturdy.

-Like the Galaxy Z Fold 3, the Z Flip 3 adds waterproofing and a tougher frame.
-The cover display bumps up from 1.1-inches to 1.9-inches and the internal display gets a 120Hz refresh rate too.
+Like the Galaxy Z Fold 4, the Z Flip 3 has waterproofing too.
+The cover display is still small, and a little limited in functionality, but the internal display is a fantastic, vibrant panel with 120Hz adaptive refresh rates.

-The camera specifications are the same as the Z Flip 5G, as are the RAM and storage options and the battery capacity, but the Z Flip 3 runs on the Qualcomm Snapdragon 888 chipset over the Snapdragon 865+.
+The camera specifications are good this time, as are the RAM and storage options and the battery capacity, plus with the Snapdragon 8+ Gen 1 onboard, you get fast and efficient performance too.

 For

-- One of the most impressive looking foldables around
+- One of the most impressive-looking foldables around

 - S Pen compatibility